solid/authentication-panel/HttpSignature.md

 If this document is cached and still valid, it will not require an extra request on the Web.

 Another extension required by the [Solid use cases](https://solid.github.io/authorization-panel/wac-ucr/) is that the response  (2) must contain a link to an Access Control Document.
-This is needed by Solid (Social Linked Data) clients as these are modelled on web browsers: they are not tied to reading/writing data from one domain but are able to start from any web server and are able to following links around the web.
+This is needed by Solid (Social Linked Data) clients, as these are modeled on web browsers; they are not tied to reading/writing data from one domain, but are able to start from any web server, and are able to follow links around the web.
 As a result they cannot know a-priori when arriving on a resource what type of authenticaiton is needed there.
 We can illustrate this by the following diagram showing the topology of the data a solid client may need to read.
 Starting from Tim Berners-Lee's [WebID](https://www.w3.org/2005/Incubator/webid/spec/identity/), a client may need to follow the links spanning web servers (represented as boxes).